Developing Ionic application with Clojurescript - To-do App

 </html>

-Let's start the application and start developing.
+Let's start the application and begin developing.

 npm run watch